snpsuen/BGP_Anycast_Cilium_SLB/README.md

 ### Why does it matter?

-As Cilium is becoming the CNI of choice for Kubernetes, we hope to create a golden template for users to configure the Cilium BGP control plane in a standard way for Kubernetes service load balancing.
+As Cilium is becoming the CNI of choice for Kubernetes, we hope to devise a golden template for users to configure the Cilium BGP control plane in a standard way for Kubernetes service load balancing.
 It also caters for the configuration of an FRR router as a typical upstream BGP neigbour to interact with Cilium on two or more Kubernetes clusters.

 All in all, what we are going to do here is ready to extend to more sophisticated use cases of applying global server load balancing (GSLB) at scale to numerous Kubernetes services or ingress gateways that spring up on cloud or on premises nowadays.